 Contact Hendershot Cowart, P.C.: Call (713) 909-7323

 A shareholder agreement is a wonderful thing for many types of businesses, especially professional businesses including medical practices, law practices, engineering firms and other services.
-At Hendershot, Cowart & Hisey, P.C., we can come up with creative safeguards that will help your business maintain its integrity when the inevitable problems arise.
+At Hendershot Cowart, P.C., we can come up with creative safeguards that will help your business maintain its integrity when the inevitable problems arise.
 Learn more about shareholder agreements by visiting our webpage.